 - Advocate of the Year: Willie Barney & The Empowerment Network

-- Mentor of the Year: Edward Stevens, Nominated by 100 Black Men of Omaha
+- Mentor of the Year: Edward Stevens, 100 Black Men of Omaha

 - Business of the Year: First National Bank

 - Mentor of the Year: Ben Ries, Big Brothers Big Sisters of the Midlands

 - Business of the Year: KETV News Watch 7

 - Mentor of the Year: Amy Nelson, Kent Bellows Mentoring Program

 - Business Advocate of the Year: Creighton University

 - Mentor of the Year: Dakotah Taylor, Big Brothers Big Sisters of the Midlands

 - Business Advocate of the Year: Mutual of Omaha & Mutual of Omaha Foundation